rdegges/rdegges-blog/articles/2011/my-use-and-abuse-of-caffeine.md

+---
-Title: My Use (and Abuse) of Caffeine
+title: "My Use (and Abuse) of Caffeine"
-Date: 2011-09-29
-Tags: personal development
+date: "2011-09-29"
+tags: ["personal development"]
+slug: "my-use-and-abuse-of-caffeine"
-Summary: An in-depth look at caffeine cycling and abuse.
-I love this shit, but it's definitely not safe to try at home, kids.
+description: "An in-depth look at caffeine cycling and abuse.
+I love this shit, but it's definitely not safe to try at home, kids."
+---

 ![Caffeine Chart][]